 COFFEE & MINGLE

 Meet at 8.30am at the Windy Corner cross country centre.
-Grab a coffee from the cafe, mingle, then join your preferred group for a 9am start.
+Grab a coffee from the café (bring your own cup – eg a Keep Cup – if you have one), mingle, then join your preferred group for a 9am start.

 SKI, RIDE, SNOW SHOE